Your AI agent swapped $2M into an unaudited liquidity pool. The transaction confirmed in 12 seconds. There is no undo button.

 DeFi agent policies

-Policies are YAML, version-controlled, and evaluated locally in your process.
-No network dependency in the enforcement path.
+Policies are YAML, version-controlled, and evaluated locally in your process on the enforcement path.

 rules: